pivotal-cf/pivnet-resource/metadata/README.md

 * `upload_as` *Optional.* The display name for the file in Pivotal Network.
   This affects only the display name; the filename of the uploaded file remains the same as that of the local file.

+## File Groups

+The top-level `file_groups` key is currently written to during `in` but is not read during `out`.
+Therefore it cannot be used to set file groups when creating or updating a release.

 ## Dependencies